Derriford Hospital provides a complete and comprehensive cancer service for patients of all ages, throughout their cancer journey.

 The stem cell transplant unit has full accreditation from JACIE.

-The department located on the 10th floor at present in Derriford Hospitals main tower block offers:
+Birch Day Case is located on the 8th floor in Derriford Hospital main tower block.

 We have an active Haematology Research Trials unit with a wide portfolio of clinical trials for malignant and non-malignant Haematology disease.